Pierre & the Corps of Discovery

 Original doll :2002- Trent, skiing or she-ing, blond- Mel Odom/Ashton Drake galleries.

-the outfit, accessories are documents are "made in home".(excepted for the clock)
+the outfit, prop, furniture and documents are "made in home".(excepted for the clock)